mickeytheq/ZoopDocs/docs/tts/TtsExport.md

 # Exporting to TTS

 **Zoop makes a minor modification to your project’s .eon files.
-No problems have been discovered during testing but it is strongly recommended to make a backup of your project files/directory before using this tool**
+It is strongly recommended to make a backup of your project files/directory before using this tool**

 The primary features of the TTS export mode are: